What to do when my toddler won’t wear shoes?

 Stride Rite is a great brand to start with.
 If your toddler loves wearing socks and won’t wear anything else go for the Robeez– this American brand is known for the super-soft soles; however they might be the best choice if your baby just begins to walk and still practices indoors.

 Little shoes with laces might be cute but not so practical as first choice for your baby.
 You are already struggling with putting any kind of shoes on those tiny feet, so you don’t need a double job by trying to do those annoying, short laces.
-Plus, they do tend to undo very often, so you’ve got another reason to go for a strap or buckle finish.
+Plus, they do tend to undo very often, so you’ve got another reason to go for a strap/ buckle or zip finish.

 Another thing that actually solved problem with my daughter and her stubbornness was the type of shoes.
 I bought her really nice ankle shoes (with laces!) because she took her first steps just before autumn started.
 She refused wearing them for a good couple of weeks, screaming in horror to that point I thought the shop assistant must have chosen the wrong (maybe too small) size for her.